Hillary Clinton Shuts Down Trump's Travel Ban In 2 Perfect Tweets

 And Trump's actions may deepen the divide: His controversial travel and immigration ban may have been defeated in federal court, but it's expected that he will introduce a new executive order on Wednesday that will toe the same line.

 There's also evidence that anti-Semitism in the U.S. is on the rise.
-A Jewish cemetery in Philadelphia was vandalized this week, just days after a similar incident occurred in the state of Missouri.
-And just today, there was a new wave of bomb threats made against Jewish Community Centers and day schools in 11 different states.
+A Jewish cemetery in Philadelphia was vandalised this week, just days after a similar incident occurred in the state of Missouri.
+And just today, there was a new wave of bomb threats made against Jewish Community Centres and day schools in 11 different states.

 Even though he followed in the footsteps of his daughter Ivanka and spoke up against anti-Semitism last week, Trump has yet to address the hate crimes that have taken place since Election Day.